chicio/chicio.github.io/_posts/2017-11-24-react-native-realm-custom-manual-linking-app-custom-directories-ios.md

 some problem to add Realm, the famous open source dbms, as a dependency to the project.
 In this post I will show you an example of how you can add Realm to your app with custom react native installation.
 Let's start :cold_sweat:!!
 To describe the installation process I will use a sample app I created for this post called `ReactNativeRealmManualLink`.
-You can find it with realm installed on [this github repo](https://github.com/chicio/React-Native-Realm-Manual-Link 'React native realm manual link').
+You can find it with realm installed in [this github repo](https://github.com/chicio/React-Native-Realm-Manual-Link 'React native realm manual link').
 Suppose you have a project like the one I linked above, in which React Native is contained in a subfolder of the iOS project, instead of the other way around in a classical standard react native installation.